Assessment of Needs

 ABIM MOC Point

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+IAS-USA, the CME activity provider, will submit your participant information (eg, name, date of birth, activity credits earned, ABIM MOC number) to ABIM through the PARS system for the purpose of reporting ABIM MOC credits.

 This activity is part of the IAS–USA national educational effort that is funded, in part, by charitable contributions from ineligible companies.
 Per IAS–USA policy, any effort that uses grants from ineligible companies must receive grants from several companies with competing products.
 Funds are pooled and distributed to activities at the sole discretion of the IAS–USA.
 Grantors have no input into any activity, including its content, development, or selection of topics or speakers.
 Generous support for this activity has been received from the following contributors.